-An irritated bladder can lead to symptoms such as pain and a frequent or urgent need to urinate.
-Causes of an irritated bladder include injury, interstitial cystitis, and overactive bladder.
+An irritated bladder can lead to pain and a frequent or urgent need to urinate.
+People may be able to calm an irritated bladder with diet and lifestyle changes, and medications.

 For example, a healthcare professional may recommend lifestyle changes along with medication for overactive bladder (OAB) for some people, but other people may need to use other interventions.